A French Network for the Evolutionary Study of Humans

-We are an interdisciplinary scientific community supporting researchers who use evolutionary and ecological approaches to study human activities.
+We are an interdisciplinary scientific community of researchers who use evolutionary and ecological approaches to study human behaviour, biology and culture.
 Most FRESH members are working in France or have strong links to France.

 Our mission